Skip to content

 Collects all the stories and graphic novels contained in Hellboy Omnibus Volumes 1-4: Seed of Destruction, Wake the Devil, and “Wolves of St August,” “The Chained Coffin,” and “Almost Colossus,” from The Chained Coffin and The Right Hand of Doom.
 Conqueror Worm, Strange Places, Into the Silent Sea, and “The Right Hand of Doom, “Box Full of Evil,” and “Being Human” from The Right Hand of Doom and B.P.R.D.
 Being Human.
 Darkness Calls, The Wild Hunt, and The Storm and the Fury, and the short story “The Mole.”
 Hellboy in Hell Volumes 1-2, “The Magician and the Snake”, and “The Exorcist of Vorsk.”

-• “Monster-Sized Hellboy” is a new massive 1500 pages book that collects the four volumes of the “Hellboy Omnibus” collection in one tome.
+• “Monster-Sized Hellboy” is a new massive 1500-page book that collects the four volumes of the “Hellboy Omnibus” collection in one tome.

 You can’t limit the Hellboy Universe to the main storylines.
 From the start, Mike Mignola wrote stories taking place before.
-And as the adventure went along, interesting new characters expanded the mythology in new and interesting directions.
+As the franchise expanded, additional characters emerged—among them Lobster Johnson, Sir Edward Grey (Witchfinder), and the Victorian occult adventurers of Rise of the Black Flame—each contributing to the breadth of the mythology and offering perspectives beyond Hellboy and the B.P.R.D.
 So, there are still a lot of books to read.

 Sir Edward Grey, Witchfinder

-This Hellboy spin-off primarily features stories about Sir Edward Grey, an agent of Queen Victoria and paranormal investigator, although on one occasion it included The Burial of Katharine Baker, which is about another witchfinder, Henry Hood.
-The Mysteries of Unland was one of the few Hellboy Universe stories in which Mike Mignola was not involved in the writing.
-In August 2016, Chris Roberson began his run on the series in a more long-term capacity.
+Occasionally, the series has expanded to include tangentially related stories, such as The Burial of Katharine Baker, which follows another witchfinder, Henry Hood.
+Notably, The Mysteries of Unland represents one of the few stories in the Hellboy Universe in which creator Mike Mignola was not involved in writing.
+In August 2016, writer Chris Roberson took over the series.

 • Panya: The Mummy’s Curse